jdoleary/Spellmasons/docs/TasksCurrent.md

         - get into the action fast
         - Communicate the big idea
 # Nov Week 5 / Dec Week 1
+    - Add explain gifs for new units
     - Test Cloud Saves
     - Steam SDK
         - Default wizard name to steam name if connected to steam
         - Steam Achievements
             - https://github.com/node-ffi/node-ffi
             - https://partner.steamgames.com/doc/features/achievements/ach_guide
+        - User id should match steam id?
     - Add sentry errors to electron node files
 # Bugs / Cleaning
 - res markers don't show if the unit is alive but will be killed and then resurrected
-- vamp miniboss got stuck where he has stamina and a path (with no points), but wont move; i think it's because i summoned an archer and the archer was part way in liquid but didn't show it and so he didn't have a path to the archer
+- **critical** vamp miniboss got stuck where he has stamina and a path (with no points), but wont move; i think it's because i summoned an archer and the archer was part way in liquid but didn't show it and so he didn't have a path to the archer
 - handle loading a save file where the player has not spawned in yet.  see 87374022
 - Hide disconnected players in game screen but not in the lobby
 - Fix: should not broadcast latency warning for a message that fails with a rejected promise
-- Add blood_archer.gif for explain
 - If you try to join a multiplayer game in two tabs on the same browser you get an infinite spinner even tho there is an error in console
 - archer still had freeze modifier listed in tooltip even after the freeze disappeared naturally on the next turn
     - freeze is behaving weird in Russell's playtest, it's not ticking down as it should
         - maybe it has to do with it being triggered off of chain? he also had bloat on
 - **critical** miniboss vampire was able to move without playing walking animation during the ranged unit turn phase and then continue walking on his own

-- push + radius*2 + connect + damage isn't damaging the connected units (note, the pushed unit ends up in lava)
+- **important** push + radius*2 + connect + damage isn't damaging the connected units (note, the pushed unit ends up in lava)
     - This is because the unit died when it fell in the lava so connect didn't connect it to other living units
-- (e) fix save/load  from menu screen, it needs to change the gameview
+---
 - (e) in multiplayer, when one player leaves and window is not focused the camera spazzes out
----
 - sync issue: golem moving through frozen guys jumped back
 - (m) You're able to cast into negative mana in multiplayer
 - "All targets" copy is confusing if player doesn't understand targeting